galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-2-preparescref/tutorial.md

 # Conclusion

 You have successfully performed, essentially, three workflows.
-You can find the workflow for generating the ESet object [here](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--sc--matrix--eset) and the answer key history [here](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--sc--matrix--eset).
+You can find the [workflows for generating the ESet object](https://usegalaxy.eu/u/wendi.bacon.training/w/music-deconvolution-data-generation--sc--matrix--eset) and the [answer key history for this entire tutorial](https://usegalaxy.eu/u/wendi.bacon.training/h/music-deconvolution-data-generation--sc--matrix--eset).

 ![6 boxes in the workflow editor](../../images/bulk-music/scref-metadata.png "Workflow: Manipulating metadata")